 At Rhodes University, the ethical conduct of research is a high priority.
 Ethical research is promoted as part of research training and supervision in Higher Degrees review processes, short courses for staff and students, and engagements with national experts.

-In addition, Rhodes has adopted the Department of Health’s research Principals, Processes and Structures (DoH, 2015) accredited by the National Health Research Ethics Council (NHREC).
+Rhodes has adopted the DoH 2024 Ethics in Health Research Guidelines and is accredited by the National Health Research Ethics Council (NHREC).

 There are four committees at Rhodes to provide ethical clearance for research by students and staff: